You’ve been seeing each other for a while now, and you’re starting to really like this guy.

 If you think it might be time to have the “Where is this going?” talk with the guy you’ve been seeing, here are some tips for how to go about it.

-Speak to a certified and experienced relationship coach to help you figure out where you stand with this guy.
-You may want to try speaking to someone via RelationshipHero.com for empathetic, specific, and genuinely insightful relationship advice at its most convenient.
+Speak to a certified relationship counselor because they are best-placed to help you figure out where you stand with this guy.
+You may want to try speaking to someone via RelationshipHero.com for practical advice that is tailored to your exact circumstances.
+All from a service that has helped over 100,000 people with their relationship challenges.

 1. Don’t do it too early on.